 After doing so, you will be taken back to the iCloud main section and from there you will see that the Find My iPhone feature is already turned off.

-Alternatively, you can reset your Apple ID password first and then after the password is reset, you can turn off Find My iPhone seamlessly.
+Alternatively, you can reset your Apple ID password first and then after the password is reset, you can turn off the Find My iPhone feature seamlessly.
 Your Apple ID password can be reset through email, password, and security questions, using two-factor authentication, and two-step verification.
 The easiest and quickest password reset method is the two-factor authentication.
 Here’s how it’s done: